ZuckerburgWho/Test2/GIT CHEAT SHEET.md

 	git checkout -b newBranchNameHere

-**Now you can safely make any and all changes that you wnt to make**
+**Now you can safely make any and all changes that you want to make**

 To save the changes so everybody has these changes in the remote repo Add files to be committed:

 	git add .

-Coomit changes to local repository:
+Commit changes to local repository:

 	git commit -m "your message goes here.
 Tell them what changes you made... like Added a new Login Screen"